BaldezPatrick/task-tracker/README.md

 - Add tasks to your list.
 - Delete completed tasks.
 - Save your tasks for persistence between sessions.
+- Notification system that informs users about added tasks, removed tasks and when there is no task to be added.

 ## How to Use